 Because Rentco takes the health and safety of our staff and clients seriously, these tips are designed for driver safety on long haul trips.

-Don’t drive tired - Factor in regular breaks into your estimated journey time.
-Fatigue affects concentration and focus and is a major risk factor to accidents.
-Research suggests that driving after being awake for 17 hours, is the equivalent risk of driving with a blood alcohol level of 0.05.
+Factor in regular breaks into your estimated journey time.
+Fatigue affects your concentration and focus, and is a major risk factor to accidents.
+Research suggests that driving after being awake for 17 hours is equivalent to driving with a blood alcohol level of 0.05.

 Maintain your log book records and stick to rest time schedules.
 Aim for 7-8 hours of uninterrupted sleep each night.

 Yawning, sore or tired eyes, hearing drumming or humming noises in your ears, and losing time (mini sleeps) are all signs of fatigue and a signal that it’s time to stop and take a break.

 Factor in a 15-minute break every two hours

 Regular breaks are the best way to keep safe.
 Get out of the cab, move around, do some stretches and have a cuppa and a light snack.

 Make healthy food choices